 MSC Adviser was formed in November 2013 as a wholly owned subsidiary of Main Street and is registered as an investment adviser under the Advisers Act.
 MSC Adviser or its affiliate has provided investment sub-advisory services to us since our inception pursuant to the Sub-Advisory Agreement.
-For the year ended December 31, 2019, MSC Adviser earned \$13.1 million in fees from the Company for its services as sub-adviser pursuant to the Sub-Advisory Agreement.
+For the twelve months ended March 31, 2020, MSC Adviser earned \$12.0 million in fees from the Company for its services as sub-adviser pursuant to the Sub-Advisory Agreement.
 If the New Investment Advisory Agreement is approved, such services will continue to be provided by MSC Adviser pursuant to the New Investment Advisory Agreement.
 The address of the principal executive offices of MSC Adviser is 1300 Post Oak Boulevard, 8th Floor, Houston, Texas 77056.

 Main Street, which is headquartered in Houston, Texas, was formed in March 2007 to operate as an internally managed BDC under the 1940 Act.
 Main Street is a principal investment firm primarily focused on providing customized debt and equity financing to LMM companies and debt capital to Middle Market companies.
 The portfolio investments of Main Street and its consolidated subsidiaries are typically made to support management buyouts, recapitalizations, growth financings, refinancings and acquisitions of companies that operate in a variety of industry sectors.
 Main Street seeks to partner with entrepreneurs, business owners and management teams and generally provides "one stop" financing alternatives within its LMM portfolio.
 Main Street and its consolidated subsidiaries invest primarily in secured debt investments, equity investments, warrants and other securities of LMM companies based in the United States and in secured debt investments of Middle Market companies generally headquartered in the United States.
-Main Street generally targets LMM companies with annual revenues between \$10 million and \$150 million and nunual EBITDA between \$3 million and \$20 million, and its LMM portfolio companies, with annual revenues typically between \$150 million and \$1.5 billion, and its Middle Market investments are made in businesses that are generally target in size than its LMM portfolio companies, with annual revenues typically between \$150 million and \$1.5 billion, and its Middle Market investments generally targe in size than its LMM portfolio companies, with annual revenues typically between \$150 million and \$1.5 billion, and its Middle Market investments generally targe in size than its LMM portfolio companies, with annual revenues typically between \$150 million and \$1.5 billion, and its Middle Market investments generally targe in size than its LMM portfolio companies, with annual revenues typically between \$150 million and \$1.5 billion, and its Middle Market investments generally targe in size than its LMM portfolio
+Main Street generally targets LMM companies with annual revenues between \$10 million and \$150 million and annual EBITDA between \$3 million and \$20 million, and its LMM portfolio companies, with annual revenues typically between \$150 million and \$1.5 billion, and its Middle Market investments are made in businesses that are generally target in size from \$3 million.
+As of March 31, 2020, Main Street had over \$4.0 billion in capital under management, including undrawn debt capital and capital under management as a sub-adviser to the Company.